B.A., University of Florida, 2008

 Articles and Essays

 “The Trials of Frank James: Guerrilla Veteranhood and the Double-Edge of Wartime Notoriety” in Brian Matthew Jordan, ed.
-The Unfinished Work: New Perspectives on Civil War Veteranhood (Baton Rouge, LA: Louisiana State University Press, forthcoming Fall 2019).
+The War Went On: Reconsidering the Lives of Civil War Veterans (Baton Rouge, LA: Louisiana State University Press, 2020).

 “Reappraising a Century’s Worth of Lightning,” Introduction for Hulbert and Inscoe, eds., Writing History with Lightning: Cinematic Representations of Nineteenth-Century America (Baton Rouge: Louisiana State University Press, 2019).